 6. Frasier (1993-2004)

-A successful psychiatrist with a radio show who can afford a swanky Seattle apartment?
-Yeah, Frasier would maybe have a semi-popular podcast and live with six roommates today.
+For ten seasons from 1993 to 2004, Kelsey Grammar starred as Frasier, a successful psychiatrist with a radio show who can somehow afford a swanky Seattle apartment.
+Today, Frasier would maybe have a podcast that’s only popular among a certain niche and have to live with six roommates just to get by (and none of them would take him that seriously).

 7. TRL (1998-2008)